-HUMBLING LESSONS FOR A LEADER, (Gospels, Acts, Galatians, and Interpreter’s Dictionary of the Bible Vol. 3)
+HUMBLING LESSONS FOR A LEADER, (Gospels, Acts, Galatians, and Interpreter’s Dictionary of the Bible Volum III)

-We were mending our fishing nets when Andrew returned from a trip all exited telling us that they had found the Messiah.
+We were mending our fishing nets when Andrew returned from a trip all exited telling us that they had found the “Messiah.”
 He insisted that I go with him to meet this Prophet from Nazareth.
-To please my brother I went along.
+To please my brother, I went along.
 Before Andrew could introduce me, this man said, “You are Simon son of John.
 You will be known as Peter (the Rock).”
 He knew me without having ever met.
 The very next day, Jesus showed up where I was fishing and caught nothing.
 He took over my boat and lectured to the people.
-Then, He ordered me to go out and fish against my objections.
+Then, Jesus ordered me to go out and fish against my objections.
 We obeyed and were shocked at the catch.
 We called for neighboring boats to bring in the haul.
 Being a very sinful man, I fell on my knees and begged the Holy Man to leave me.
-He paid not attention to my plea but ordered me to follow him and He would make me into a fisher for men.
+Jesus paid not attention to my plea, but ordered me to follow Him and that He would make me into a “fisher for men.”
 I was powerless to refuse and so were my brother Andrew and our partners James and John Zebedee.

-Before we realized what was happening, Jesus had practically taken over our home in Capernaum, healed my mother-in-law and scores of others.
-The next morning, we found Him praying in the hills and preparing to take a trip around the country to proclaim that the kingdom of God had arrived.
+Before we realized what was happening, Jesus had practically taken over our home in Capernaum, healed my mother-in-law, and scores of other people.
+The next morning, we found Him praying in the hills and preparing to take a trip around the country to proclaim that the Kingdom of God had arrived.
 While He preached, we learned that we had become his students or disciples.
-After we had watched Jesus heal and perform miracles, He appointed twelve of us to be missionaries or apostles.
-He gave us some of his power and sent us out to preach and heal.
-We returned elated that the demons had obeyed us; but Jesus dampened our success by telling us that self-glory was of the devil.
+After we had watched Jesus heal and perform miracles, He appointed twelve of us to be missionaries and apostles.
+Jesus gave us some of His Power and sent us out to preach and heal.
+We elated returned that the demons had obeyed us, but Jesus dampened our success by telling us that self-glory was of the devil.
 When our Teacher began to tell us that He would be killed, I promised to defend Him and that too was of the devil.
 I saw in Him the Son of the Living God, but not the one that was Lord over my life.
 I had been with Jesus all this time and had not converted to what He came for and stood for.
-He told me plainly that I had to change before I could strengthen my brothers.
+Jesus told me plainly that I had to change before I could strengthen my brothers.
 Jesus also told us that one of us would betray Him.
 Who but I insisted that I would not.
 He put me in my place and said that all could hear that I would deny that I knew Him three times.
 Everything He said about me was true.